jimwheen/eeg/README.md

    * Design Iteration: Initially designed for $f_c \approx 32.9$ Hz.
 However, simulation revealed that loading effects from the subsequent Notch filter stage altered the rolloff.
 To compensate, I adjusted the theoretical cutoff to 72.3 Hz, which brought -3dB point closer to 30 Hz.

 ### Stage 3: Twin-T Notch Filter (60 Hz Rejection)
-Since the human body acts like an antenna to decrease power line interference a notch filter was added.
-The filter follows a bootstrap design to increase the Q factor and have a sharper notch.
-The design was based off an adjustable [High Q Notch Filter](https://www.ti.com/lit/an/snoa680/snoa680.pdf?ts=1768248220553&ref_url=https%253A%252F%252Fwww.google.com%252F) design.
+To reject power line interference (the dominant noise source) I implemented and active Twin-T Notch filter.
+* Design: Based on a high-Q bootstrap design (Reference: [TI Application Note SNOA680](https://www.ti.com/lit/an/snoa680/snoa680.pdf?ts=1768248220553&ref_url=https%253A%252F%252Fwww.google.com%252F)).

 In practice however this circuit was giving me problems leading to a shifted notch and reduced Q so I've temporily grounded the bootstrap and will see if its needed when testing later.